nrfconnect/sdk-nrf/doc/nrf/ug_thread_commissioning.rst

 Petitioning concerns the Commissioner role.

 Petitioning occurs in both commissioning scenarios.
-The Commissioner Candidate that is either connected to an external network (external candidate) or is part of the network (on-mesh candidate) must petition the Leader of the Thread network through the Thread Border Agent to become the only authorized Commissioner.
+The Commissioner Candidate that is either connected to an external network (external candidate) or is part of the network (on-mesh candidate) must petition the Leader of the Thread network through the Border Agent to become the only authorized Commissioner.

 The petitioning involves up to two phases:

-* In the external commissioning scenario, the potential commissioner exchanges a DTLS authentication handshake with the Thread Border Router to prove its eligibility and set up a secure connection.
+1. (External commissioning only) The potential Commissioner exchanges a DTLS authentication handshake with the Thread Border Router to prove its eligibility and set up a secure connection.
-* In both scenarios, the potential commissioner sends a petition to the Thread Leader through the Thread Border Router.
+#.
+(Both scenarios) The potential Commissioner sends a petition to the Thread Leader through the Thread Border Router.

 The Leader accepts the petition based on only one criterium: whether there is already an active Commissioner in the Thread network.
 If there is none, the petition is accepted.
 If the petition is rejected, a rejection message is sent with the ID of the active Commissioner.

-After the petition is accepted by the Leader:
+After the petition is accepted by the Leader, the following actions occur:

-* In the external commissioning scenario, the connection is established and all subsequent communication between the Commissioner and other Thread devices is done through the Border Agent.
+1. (External commissioning only) The connection is established and all subsequent communication between the Commissioner and other Thread devices is done through the Border Agent.
-* In both scenarios, the new Commissioner becomes the only authorized Commissioner.
+#.
+(Both scenarios) The new Commissioner becomes the only authorized Commissioner.
-* In both scenarios, a periodic message is sent to keep the secure commissioning session open.
+#.
+(Both scenarios) A periodic message is sent to keep the secure commissioning session open.

 .. _thread_ot_commissioning_phases_joining: